 Alice Gottesman Bayer Pediatric Intensive Care Unit

-The Alice Gottesman Bayer Pediatric Intensive Care Unit (PICU) at the Kravis Children’s Hospital at Mount Sinai cares for children from infancy through age 21.
+The Alice Gottesman Bayer Pediatric Intensive Care Unit (PICU) at Mount Sinai Kravis Children’s Hospital cares for children from infancy through age 21.
 Our facility contains 16 intensive care unit (ICU) beds and five telemetry (highly monitored) beds and has approximately 900 admissions each year.
 Staff in the PICU work closely with the Kravis Pediatric Cardiac ICU (PCICU), which is located adjacent to the PICU.
 We provide technologically advanced, high-quality, family-centered, compassionate care and participate actively in many quality assurance initiatives that are ongoing throughout the hospital.

 Our critical care staff includes Magnet-recognized nurses who are acknowledged for their excellence in nursing and who specialize in critical care, as well as pediatric pharmacists, rehabilitation specialists, social workers, nutritionists, respiratory therapists, and child-life specialists.